slsp8752/print-a-cat/README.md

 ```

 ##### Script Installation
+* Note: If you're having issues installing on OSX, try following some of the advice featured [here](http://juhalaaksonen.com/blog/2013/12/11/installing-scapy-for-mac-os-x/)

 * Install python and pip, if they aren't already installed

 * Run the following command in the main directory to install the required python packages